davidecavestro/meteonetwork-weather/README.md

 [![Community Forum][forum-shield]][forum]

-This integration adds support for retrieving the current conditions from [MeteoNetwork realtime weather data of single weather station](https://api.meteonetwork.it/documentation.html#tag/Realtime-Data/paths/~1data-realtime~1%7Bstation_code%7D/get).
+This integration adds support for retrieving the current conditions from [MeteoNetwork realtime weather data of specific weather stations](https://api.meteonetwork.it/documentation.html#tag/Realtime-Data/paths/~1data-realtime~1%7Bstation_code%7D/get).

-For this integration you must choose an MeteoNetwork weather station for current conditions.
+For this integration you must choose a MeteoNetwork weather station for current conditions.

 #### This integration will set up the following platforms.